GUIDES & RESOURCES

 By purchasing private hospital cover earlier in life, and maintaining it into your 40s, 50s, 60s and beyond – you’ll avoid paying the LHC loading on top of your hospital insurance premiums, have access to the benefits of private health cover, and help make the public health system more accessible for others.

-What are the benefits of getting private Hospital Cover before turning 31?
+What are the benefits of getting private hospital cover before turning 31?

 The good thing about getting and maintaining private hospital cover before you turn 31 is that you will avoid LHC loading, which increases by 2% year on year for 10 years.

-Not only will you avoid LHC but by having private hospital cover you could enjoy a range of additional benefits, such as avoiding potentially lengthy waiting times in the public health system, and being able to choose your own doctor or specialist.
+Not only will you avoid LHC but by having private hospital cover you could enjoy a range of additional benefits, such as avoiding potentially lengthy waiting times in the public health system and being able to choose your own doctor or specialist.

 How does the LHC loading work?

-It’s basically an addition to the base rate premium for private Hospital Cover.
+It’s basically an addition to the base rate premium for private hospital cover.

-For example, if you decide to wait until you’re 40 to take out private Hospital Cover, you will pay an extra 20% on top of your premium compared to someone who took out cover in their 20s.
+For example, if you decide to wait until you’re 40 to take out private hospital cover, you will pay an extra 20% on top of your premium compared to someone who took out cover in their 20s.
 And if you wait until you’re 50 to take out Health Insurance, you will pay 40% more, and so on.

 After that point, your premiums will simply be the price set by your insurer, without the additional loading.
 However, that’s only if you have maintained your hospital cover continuously for 10 years.